 I was happy that we saw so much wildlife, including the Big 5, but I’d still look to see a tarsier or a slow loris!
 We still saw plenty of mammals, birds, bugs and reptiles so we were very happy with our trip all the same.
 I would return tomorrow if I could.

-Just before we left, we got to see a leech, which are not very popular but still so fascinating to see!
+Just before we left, we got to see a leech, which is not a very popular creature, but still so fascinating to see!

 If you’re interested in finding out more about the conservation projects that are aiming to protect Borneo’s forests, or you want to make a donation, then these are some of the organisations and petitions to look out for: